attila-lendvai/maru/README.md

 Starting with `maru.5`, the LLVM IR output (`eval2.ll`) is pushed to the repo under `build/`.
-This effectively short-circuits the recursive bootstrap process by producing an executable by directly compiling the checked-in `eval2.ll` with `llc` (when invoking the LLVM backend using e.g. `make eval-llvm`).
+This effectively short-circuits the recursive bootstrap process by straight away producing an executable by compiling the checked-in `eval2.ll` using `llc` (see `make eval-llvm`).

-Deleting these files (`make clean` retains them), or changing the sources will force a normal bootstrap process relying on the previous stage (potentially recursive).
+Deleting these files (note that `make clean` retains them), or touching the sources will force a normal bootstrap process building the previous stage(s).

 ### Build instructions